enewe101/cluster-func/README.md

 the bin for each iteration.
 You can also specify a keyword argument by name.

-You should only use direct assignment if you really have to, because it's more error prone, and it makes it more difficult to change the number bins.
-It also introduces job division logic into your script which `cluf` was designed to prevent.
+You should only use direct assignment if you really have to, because it's more error prone, and it makes it more difficult to change the number of bins.
+It also
+introduces job division logic into your script which `cluf` was designed to prevent.